FISHARMNIC/cvents/README.md

 * Example: `use_key('a', key_a_event)`

 ### `use_global( void *function)`
-* Binds any keypress to a function
+* Triggers a function when any key is pressed
 * The function must be a global keypress function
 * Example: `use_global(global_event)`

+---